CharisChakim/ETL_and_Data_Viz/README.md

 # 🏃 Run Locally

-**>>>Clone on airbyte branch if you want to ingesting data with airbyte [airbyte branch](https://github.com/CharisChakim/Membership-Optimization-and-Business-Performance-Analysis-of-XYZ-Firm/tree/airbyte)**
+**>>>Clone on airbyte branch if you want to ingesting data using airbyte [airbyte branch](https://github.com/CharisChakim/Membership-Optimization-and-Business-Performance-Analysis-of-XYZ-Firm/tree/airbyte)**

 Clone the project
 ```